-- ☐ 5.1.1 A documented FOSS contribution policy exists; - □ 5.1.2 A documented procedure exists that makes all Software Staff aware of the existence of the FOSS contribution policy (e.g., via training, internal wiki, or other practical communication method).

-Ensure an organization has given reasonable consideration to developing a policy with respect to publicly contributing to FOSS.
+Verification MaterialArtifact(s): 5.1.1 A documented FOSS contribution policy exists; 5.1.2 A documented procedure exists that makes all Software Staff aware of the existence of the FOSS contribution policy (e.g., via training, internal wiki, or other practical communication method).
+Rationale: To eEnsure an organization has given reasonable consideration to developing a policy with respect to publicly contributing to FOSS.
 The FOSS contribution policy can be made a part of the overall FOSS policy of an organization or be its own separate policy.
 In the situation where contributions are limited or not permitted at all, a policy should exist making that position clear.

-5.2 If an organization permits contributions to FOSS projects then a process must exist that implements the FOSS contribution policy outlined in Section 5.1.
+5.2 If an organization permits contributions to FOSS projects then a process must exists that implements the FOSS contribution policy outlined in Section 5.1.